-Sen. Lankford pens letter to Biden admin. demanding 'basic answers' on Afghan refugee vetting process
+Sen. Lankford pens letter to Biden admin demanding 'basic answers' on Afghan refugee vetting process

 Bahrullah Noori, a 20-year-old Afghan evacuee, is being charged with attempting to engage in a sexual act with a minor using force against that person along with three other counts of engaging in a sex act with a minor, according to a statement from the Department of Justice.
 Additionally, 32-year-old Mohammad Haroon Imaad is being charged with assaulting his wife by choking and suffocating her on September 17.

-Lankford mentioned the arrests during a hearing Wednesday with DHS Chief Alejandro Mayorkas."
+Lankford mentioned the arrests during a hearing Wednesday with DHS chief Alejandro Mayorkas.

 "We already have reports of some of the locations where some Afghan parolees are being held that there’s been some sexual assaults that have happened in those locations, and we’re trying to get more information about that and to find out what happened to those individuals and where things go," Lankford said.